-REVIEW: This OP will be reviewed in April of even-numbered years by the Assistant Vice President for Human Resources and the Managing Director of Equal Employment Opportunity with substantive revisions forwarded to the Chief of Staff to the President.
+REVIEW: This OP will be reviewed in April of odd-numbered years by the Assistant Vice President for Human Resources and the Office of Equal Opportunity with substantive revisions forwarded to the Chief of Staff to the President.

 2. Administrative Office Hours

 a.
-All administrative offices, except those indicated below, will be open and operational from 8:00 a.m. to 12:00 p.m. and from 1:00 p.m. to 5:00 p.m., Monday through Friday.
-The following offices will remain open during the noon hour, Monday through Friday: Chancellor, President, Payroll Services, Human Resources, University Parking Services, and Police Department.
-Student Business Services will be open and operational from 8:30 a.m. to 4:00 p.m., Monday through Friday, and University Parking Services will be open and operational from 7:30 a.m. to 8:00 p.m., Monday through Friday.
-The Chancellor, President, Provost, and vice presidents may designate other offices to remain open during the noon hour or at other times or days as required by registration or other activities.
+All administrative offices, except for those indicated below, will be open and operational from 8:00 a.m. to 12:00 p.m. and from 1:00 p.m. to 5:00 p.m., Monday through Friday.
+The following offices will remain open during the noon hour, Monday through Friday: Office of the Chancellor, Office of the President, Payroll & Tax Services, Human Resources, Transportation and Parking Services, and Texas Tech Police Department.
+Student Business Services will be open and operational from 8:00 a.m. to 4:30 p.m., Monday through Friday, and Transportation and Parking Services will be open and operational from 7:30 a.m. to 8:00 p.m., Monday through Friday.
+The Chancellor, President, Provost, and vice presidents may designate other offices to remain open during the noon hour, or at other times or days as required by registration or other activities.

 b.
 All university offices are normally closed on Saturdays, Sundays, and annually established university holidays.
 When the university observes a holiday that is not a traditional national holiday, the university police will have sufficient personnel on hand and on call so public business can be conducted.

 c.
 The Chancellor, President, or Provost may approve variations to this schedule for specific periods of time.

 a.
 General Policy